How to Overstress Kids and Ruin the Family Finances at the Same Time

-My biggest budget busters are enrichment activities for my four children.
-I want to spark their joy for living and have them sample different sports and hobbies.
+Dear Mary: My biggest budget busters are enrichment activities for our four children.
+I want to spark their joy for living by providing opportunities to sample different sports and hobbies.

-Currently they attend a private school that is academically aggressive, and each takes piano lessons.
+Currently, they attend a private school that is academically aggressive.
+Each takes piano lessons.
 The boys take karate and the girls, ballet.
-They are also involved in sports, as well as theatre productions at school―none of which is free.
-We are a one-income family and I stay home with our four children.
-Our finances are very tight and we end up using credit to make it through the month.
-It sounds simple enough to just put my children in public school and drop all the extras, but my mommy-guilt says NO. I want the best for my kids.
+They are also involved in sports and theatre productions at school, none of which is free.
+We are a one-income family and I stay home with the children.
+Our finances are very tight, and we use credit to make it through every single month.
+It sounds simple enough just to put our children in public school and drop all the extras, but my mommy guilt says NO. I want the best for my kids.
 Any advice?
-Tricia, email
+Tricia, New York

-The definition of “guilt” is “remorse caused by feeling responsible for some offense.”
+Dear Tricia: The definition of guilt is “remorse caused by feeling responsible for some offense.”
 You have not committed any offense so I don’t think this is about guilt.
-You are experiencing fear of failing as a parent.
-The best way to get rid of fear is to replace it with power.
-And power comes through knowledge.
+You most likely fear failing as a parent by not providing experiences and opportunities for your kids.

-Twenty years from now your worth as a parent will not be measured by the number of activities your kids were in, the scores on their SATs or the trophies on their shelves.
-It will be measured by the depth of their character and the way they live their lives.
-As for school, don’t ever assume a teacher—public or private, secular or Christian—can take your place when it comes to passing values to your children.
+Twenty years from now, your worth as a parent will not be measured by the number of activities, SAT scores, or trophies.
+It will be measured by the depth of their character, the values they hold dear, and the ways they live their lives.
+As for school, don’t ever assume a public or private secular or Christian teacher can take your place when it comes to passing values to your children.

-My daughter is engaged to a man who refuses to find a job.
+Dear Mary: My daughter is engaged to a man who refuses to find a job.
 He is 23 and lives with his parents.
-My daughter pays all of their dating expenses, her car payment, insurance and so forth.
+My daughter pays all of their dating expenses, her car payment, and insurance.
 He sleeps until noon, plays computer games all day and then waits for her to pick him up.
-She thinks that as her mother I am supposed to pay for her wedding.
+She is expecting me to pay for their wedding.
 I say I’m not putting one solitary dime into a wedding to a man who won’t work.
 What do you think?
+Kendra, Illinois

-Hold your ground and tell your daughter all the reasons you cannot support this marriage.
+Dear Kendra: Hold your ground and tell your daughter why you cannot support this wedding or marriage.
 Is there a therapist or family counselor she would speak with?
-There’s some reason she is willing to settle for so little in a husband and father for her children.
+For some reason, she is willing to settle for so little in a husband and father for her children.
 I hope she figures it out before she makes the biggest mistake of her life.